 He was able to verbally repeat the home exercise program and demonstrate for therapist, and was given handout.

-Patient was also given verbal and written instruction in scar management techniques and scar mobilization massage (3x/day for 3-5 minutes.)
-Patient was also issued a scar pad to be worn overnight, along with tubular compression sleeve.
+Patient was given verbal and written instruction in scar management techniques and scar mobilization massage (3x/day for 3-5 minutes).
+He was also issued a scar pad to be worn overnight, along with a tubular compression sleeve.

-Mr. Peppercorn is a 46 year old male, who presents with decreased right grip strength and range of motion, as well as persistent pain, following carpal tunnel release surgery.
-These deficits have a negative impact on patient’s ability to write, type, and open his laptop and door handles.
-Anticipate patient may progress more slowly due to diabetes in initial weeks, but BCTOQ reflects that patient is not progressing as fast as normal, and is at risk of falling into to projected 10-30% of patients that do not have positive outcomes following carpal tunnel release.
-Patient will benefit from skilled OT in order to address these deficits, adhere to post op treatment, protocol and return to work on light duty for initial four weeks.
+Mr. Peppercorn is a 46-year-old male, who presents with decreased right grip strength and range of motion, as well as persistent pain, following carpal tunnel release surgery.
+These deficits have a negative impact on his ability to write, type, and open his laptop and door handles.
+Anticipate patient may progress more slowly due to diabetes in initial weeks, but BCTOQ reflects that patient is not progressing as quickly as normal, and is at risk of falling into projected 10-30% of patients that do not have positive outcomes following carpal tunnel release.
+Patient will benefit from skilled OT in order to address these deficits, adhere to post-op treatment protocol, and return to work on light duty for initial four weeks.

 Plan of care